cyder-water-extraction/NEERI_AquaCyder/Frontend/README.md

 ## How to Import/Clone AquaCyder UI on personal Anvil-Uplink account
+* Download `NEERIAquaCyder.yaml` on your machine
-* Signup
+* Signup on Anvil-Uplink

-To clone NEERI_AquaCyder file:
-sTEP1:
-Go to settings in upper left of screen.
-In drop down menu select Share app

-step2:
-Now you have tow options
-1)create a git clone for Github.
+* Click on "create app" option.
+* Choose the option to "import file"
+* Browse to the downloaded file
-2)Download file-: After downloading file sign up for your own anvil account.
-Then click on "create app" option.
-Then click on "import file" the select the downloaded file.App file will be cloned in you anvil account.
+* App file will be cloned in you anvil account.